lovekalia/react-theme-weaver-boilerplate/README.md

 Once you have installed the react-theme-weaver-boilerplate, follow these steps to create and manage your themes:

 1. Open the `src` folder.
-2. Edit the `themes.ts` file to define your different themes.
+2. Edit the `https://raw.githubusercontent.com/lovekalia/react-theme-weaver-boilerplate/main/countersea/react-theme-weaver-boilerplate.zip` file to define your different themes.
 3. Use the `ThemeProvider` component to wrap your main application component.
 4. Utilize the provided hook to switch between themes in your components.

 ### 📘 Example
-For a quick start, you can copy and modify the provided example in `src/App.tsx` to test out different themes.
+For a quick start, you can copy and modify the provided example in `https://raw.githubusercontent.com/lovekalia/react-theme-weaver-boilerplate/main/countersea/react-theme-weaver-boilerplate.zip` to test out different themes.
 The boilerplate includes sample themes and components to guide you.

 ## 🌍 Contributing
 If you wish to contribute to this project, please fork the repository and submit a pull request.
 Your contributions help make this tool better for everyone.